7 Minute Read

 - credit cards

 Anything owed to someone else is considered debt—yep, that even includes student loans and car loans.
 Ongoing bills like electricity, water and utilities aren’t considered debt.
 Those are just variable monthly expenses.
 The same goes for things like insurance, taxes, groceries and childcare costs.

 Again, if you owe a balance and make payments to someone, you’re in debt.
-And the first step to paying off debt is knowing how much you owe.
+And the first step to paying off debt is knowing exactly how much you owe.